Take a trip back in time to the once cosmopolitan and international streets of Yamate

-The peaceful Yamate area of Nagasaki is well loved by all who live there.
+Once a foreign settlement in Nagasaki , the Yamate area is well loved by all who live there.
 This area is a rich tapestry of the history of Western-Japanese relations and home to the famous Glover Garden.
 Get lost in the seaside streets, parks, restaurants and historic buildings of Yamate.

-Glover Garden is a five minute walk from the Ouratenshudo-shita tram stop.
-Alternatively get off at the Ishibashi stop and take the Sky Road elevator up to a small look out point a short distance from the garden.
+Glover Garden is a five-minute walk from the Ouratenshudo-shita tram stop.
+Alternatively get off at the Ishibashi stop and take the Glover Sky Road elevator up to a small look out point a short distance from the garden.

-Yamate is home to Japan's oldest wooden Christian church
+Yamate is home to Japan's oldest extant brick Christian church

 Glover Garden, in south Yamate, attracts two million visitors each year

-Minami-Yamate, or south Yamate, is home to the famous Glover Garden, just a stone's throw from Oura Tenshudo Cathedral, Japans oldest wooden Christian church.
-Glover Gardens has nine buildings within its grounds, the most famous being the Glover residence, home to the late Thomas Glover and his family.
-Thomas Glover was a businessman who helped the samurai in this area to overthrow the Tokugawa shoguns by helping them to buy firearms.
+Minami-Yamate is home to the Former Glover House, just a stone's throw from Oura Cathedral, Japans oldest brick Christian church.
+Glover Garden, at the Former Glover House, has nine historic buildings within its grounds, the most famous being the house itself, home to the late Thomas Glover and his family.
+Thomas Glover was a trader and businessman who helped young samurai study abroad, and pioneered fields such as shipbuilding and coal mining.
 He was a key figure in the industrialization of Japan.

-Enjoy a wonderful stroll around the grounds and take in the timeless view of the bay and Goddess Bridge from the gardens.
-After making your way through Glover Garden, grab a beer and unwind at the onsite patio cafe.
+Enjoy a wonderful stroll around the grounds and take in the timeless view of the port and Goddess Bridge from the gardens.
+After making your way through Former Glover House, grab a beer and unwind at the onsite patio cafe.

 * The information on this page may be subject to change due to COVID-19.